Paint-samples nature color-hunt is a fun Montessori color tablets DIY to get your little naturalist outdoors while refining the senses!

 First, punch a ‘window’ with a hexagon puncher.
 (See a puzzle extension below before proceeding to the next step.)
 Next, punch a hole in the top corner and arrange paint samples in whatever order you choose.
 I like to group the shades together, making it easier for children to find a color during a scavenger hunt.
 Then loop them onto the metal ring clip and click it closed.
 Now your little naturalist is ready to go and play the paint-samples nature scavenger color-hunt game!

 Use the punched-out hexagon shape and the ‘frame’ as a puzzle activity.
 (As shown in the video.)
 Lay your samples on a table.
-(With children age 2 yr + use only the three primary colors).
-Then offer your child the punched-out hexagon shape to match to its corresponding frame.
+(With children aged two years, use only the three primary colors).
+Then offer your child the punched-out hexagon shape to match its corresponding frame.

 There is no description, no image in any book that is capable of replacing the sight of real trees, and all the life to be found around them, in a real forest.
 Something emanates from those trees which speaks to the soul, something no book, no museum is capable of giving.